 Works will be presented in two large-scale cinema environments, and include the premiere of new works for the historic RML CineChamber, a 360° panoramic spatial sound cinema environment, originally conceived in the 90’s in San Francisco’s Recombinant Media Labs.

-Co-produced by Gray Area, STRRR TV and Minds over Matter.
+Co-produced by Gray Area, STRRR TV, Minds over Matter and Derivative.

 Featuring works by